Cublax/call911/README.md

 ## Key Features

 ### Emergency "911" Button:
-- Whisper your target with a distress message: *"I am next to you, please save me!"*
+- Whisper your target with a distress message: *"HELP!
+I am next to you"*
-- Notify your party with a help message: *"Guys save me."*
+- Notify your party with a help message: *"HELP guys"*
 - Yell *"HELP!"* to alert nearby players.

 ### Stay Safe Button: